Skip to main content

 sitopFully supported

-sortSorting on calculated fields is unsupported
+sortSorting on calculated fields not supported

-statsSee supported functions below
+statsOptional arguments not supported; see supported functions below

 streamstatsSee supported functions below